 Mike used to lead a software development project in his company.
 The project was to develop an automated operation system for public assistance of health care.

 In order to achieve the project objective, Mike needed to outsource some part of the system.
-They needed to find a software development company which could develop some specific functions of the system, such as functions for solving the requirements of internal data transmission, information security and data compliance.
-After several suppliers was screened by Mike and his project sponsor, Mike’s company needed to negotiate with the selected supplier about some relevant clauses and make some conformation.
+They needed to find a software development company that could develop some specific functions of the system, such as functions for solving the requirements of internal data transmission, information security, and data compliance.
+After several suppliers were screened by Mike and his project sponsor, Mike’s company needed to negotiate with the selected supplier about some relevant clauses and make some conformation.

 Then, Mike briefly introduced his company’s development strategy and what products they intended to develop in this project.
-And most importantly he described the brutal competitions from the company’s competitors who’s developing the similar products.
+And most importantly he described the brutal competition from the company’s competitors who are developing similar products.
 Mike said, in this situation, if the supplier was willing to collaborate with Mike’s company, they would have to not collaborate with any other similar company.
 And that would be unfair to them.

 2 Three points of negotiation

-Well, there are three points which are essential for a successful negotiation.
+Well, there are three points that are essential for a successful negotiation.

 First, think calmly and rationally before the negotiation.
 We have to determine what the real goal of the negotiation is.
 And this real goal requires patience to be found out.